NixOS/nix.dev/source/concepts/flakes.md

 Flake commands access flakes using [references] to local (e.g. `.`) or remote (e.g. `github:NixOS/nixpkgs`) project directories.

-Such directories contain a `flake.nix` entrypoint using this structure in a subset[^subset] of Nix.
 [`outputs`] include various [built-in types], but can be [extended].
 You can find an overview of these on the [wiki].